-Before you purchase a disability insurance policy, there are several things that you should know.
+Before you purchase a disability insurance policy, you should realize a few pieces of important information.
 The biggest thing to know is how much money you would get if you ever have to use your policy.
 The amount you get will be based on your adjusted gross income and could be tax-free.
 While each policy coverage is different with different benefits, most will give you around 60% of your income.

 Another part of the policy that you need to understand is the elimination period of the policy.
 The elimination period, or waiting period, is the time that you have to be considered “disabled” before you can start collecting benefits from the policy.
 These waiting periods are normally anywhere from 30 days all the way to one year.

 Another important factor to discuss with the insurance company is what is defined as “disabled” in their terms.
-Each insurance company is different and has varying requirements on what must be met to receive the insurance benefits.
+No insurer is the same and each has varying requirements on what must be met to receive the insurance benefits.
 It’s vital that you fully understand their definition of disability.
 One of the worst things that could happen would be for there to be a serious accident and you not be able to collect any benefit from the policy.

 The Cost of Protection

 The cost of disability insurance is going to differ case by case.
-There are several different factors that go into calculating the monthly insurance premiums.
+The calculation of monthly premiums is comprised of a few key components.
 One of the biggest things that will impact your costs is your age.
 The older that you are, the more the insurance policy is going to cost whether it is disability, life or health insurance.

 Several other factors are going to impact your policy costs as well, like your occupation, the length of the benefit period, and the elimination period.
 The riskier that your job is, the more that you’ll pay in monthly premiums.
 Obviously, the higher the benefit amount, the more that you’ll pay every month.
 In most cases, disability insurance is much more affordable than applicants think.

 The type of policy you get will also change how much you pay for the protection.
 Each type has its own advantages and disadvantages that you have to weigh.
 Some of the types include short-term, long-term, guaranteed renewable, and several more.
-The type of policy that you choose is going to have a huge impact on how much you pay for the coverage.
+The type of policy that you choose will determine the monthly plan cost..

 Don’t Test Fate